-You might notice the back of your fridge excessively heating up.
-This is a sign of the appliance working extra-hard to keep your food cold.
-It’s important to make sure there is no debris blocking the back of your fridge.
-Use a bristle brush and vacuum to clean the area for buildup.
+Start by making sure there is no debris blocking the back of your fridge, such as cardboard or items that may have fallen behind the fridge.
+Then, clear the back of your fridge by using a bristle brush and vacuum to clean the area for buildup and dust.
 This should be routine maintenance for you to check on at least twice per year, especially before and after summer time when your fridge works the hardest.
 If you still notice your fridge is working extra hard, it might be time for a new fridge.

 2. Clean or replace the door seal.